14 best places to go paddleboarding in Cornwall

 St Michaels Mount Cornwall

-Situated close to Marazion, St Michael’s Mount is one of Cornwall’s best-loved landmarks.
-It’s a great place to go paddleboarding in Cornwall when there’s a group of you with mixed abilities.
+I’d recommend this as a great place to go paddleboarding in Cornwall when there’s a group of you with mixed abilities.

 The still waters are ideal for those who have yet to hone their craft.
 While experienced paddlers can circle the island while drinking in sublime views of the 14th century fortress.